B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 <span style="color: green">Notes:</span>
+- The player's items that do NO FEAR may be confiscated if the roleplay is canceled following a ticket.
 - For multiple offenses, sanctioning with a 1-3 day ban is possible.
 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 #### <a id="2.18.1"></a><span style="color: #0088CC">2.18.1 S.A.S. - No Fear</span>
-- In the case of S.A.S. crews, the No Fear rule does not apply.
-The only exception to this rule is when a crew of fewer than 3 SAS members is outnumbered by 3 or more people, in which case the No Fear rule applies to the S.A.S. normally.
+- For groups of more than 3 SAS members, the No Fear rule does not apply.
+- A single SAS member will roll fear if he is caught by at least 4 players.
+- Two single SAS members will roll fear if they are caught by at least 5 players.
-- It is important to note that this numerical comparison is made at the start of the RP and is not recalculated during its course.
-(Example: If you are in an active conflict and 2 out of 3 SAS members go down, the last remaining SAS member will not have the No Fear rule applied.
-However, if they are left alone and later captured, the rule will apply.)
+- It is worth noting that this numerical comparison is made at the start of the RP and is not recalculated during it.
+(Ex.
+If you are in an active conflict and you kill 2 of the 3 SAS, the last SAS will not be subject to the No Fear rule, but if he is left alone and is later captured, the rule will apply.)

-- Exemplified numerical situations:
+<span style="color: yellow">Examples:</span>
-    - 1 SAS vs 3 <strong style="color: red">NO</strong>, NF does not apply
+- 1 SAS vs 3, <strong style="color: red">NO</strong>, NF does not apply
-    - 1 SAS vs 4 <strong style="color: green">YES</strong>, NF applies
+- 1 SAS vs 4, <strong style="color: green">YES</strong>, NF applies
-    - 2 SAS vs 4 <strong style="color: red">NO</strong>, NF does not apply
+- 2 SAS vs 4, <strong style="color: red">NO</strong>, NF does not apply
-    - 2 SAS vs 5 <strong style="color: green">YES</strong>, NF applies
+- 2 SAS vs 5, <strong style="color: green">YES</strong>, NF applies
-    - 3 SAS vs any number <strong style="color: red">NO</strong>, NF does not apply
+- 3 SAS vs any number, <strong style="color: red">NO</strong>, NF does not apply

+<span style="color: red">Penalties:</span>
+The penalties in rule <a href="#2.18">2.18 No Fear (NF)</a> apply.

 ### <a id="2.19"></a><span style="color: #0088CC">2.19 Cop-Fear (CF)</span>